ModelEarth/webhook/README.md

 Options selected for a file update during step above (3, 1, 7):
 Choose 3: Switch to and re-initialize existing configuration: [webhook-from-member-form]
 Then 1: l.h, Then 7: rock-obj...
 And ignore .boto error.
+Lastly run `gcloud app deploy`

 <!--
 In cmd prompt, created configuration name: